Advice > Software engineering

 • What do you think are the most difficult parts of software engineering?

-Amazon is huge and its SDEs need to build products that reach significant scale to make a difference for the business.
+Amazon is huge, and SDEs need to build products that reach significant scale to make a difference for the business.
 As a result, interviewers will want to see that you can develop and articulate a bold vision.

-To demonstrate your ability to ‘think big’, Bilwasiva, Amazon interview coach says: “Share examples of how you've challenged the status quo, pursued innovative ideas, and inspired others to think beyond conventional boundaries.”
+To demonstrate your ability to ‘think big’, Bilwasiva says: “Share examples of how you've challenged the status quo, pursued innovative ideas, and inspired others to think beyond conventional boundaries.”

 Example "think big" questions asked by Amazon